20 Instrument, Drum and Effect Racks

 In addition to dragging objects from the browser, pads can also be filled quickly via Hot-Swap.
 If you’re in Hot-Swap mode, pressing the D key will toggle the Hot-Swap target between the Drum Rack itself and the last selected pad.

 If a multi-selection of samples is dropped onto a pad, new Simplers and chains will be mapped upwards chromatically from this pad, replacing any other samples that may have already been assigned to the pads in question (but, as before, leaving any effects devices alone).
-ALT (PC) / CMD (Mac)-dragging a multi-selection layers all of the samples to a single pad, by creating a nested Instrument Rack.
+ALT(Win) / CMD(Mac)-dragging a multi-selection layers all of the samples to a single pad, by creating a nested Instrument Rack.

 Dragging a pad to another pad swaps the note mapping between the pads.
 This means that any MIDI clips triggering the affected notes will now play the “wrong“ sounds — although this might be exactly what you want.
-ALT (PC) / CMD (Mac)-dragging one pad to another will layer any chains from both pads in a nested Instrument Rack.
+ALT(Win) / CMD(Mac)-dragging one pad to another will layer any chains from both pads in a nested Instrument Rack.